pyinstaller/pyinstaller/doc/hooks.rst

    current hook's context!
 The collection mode may be set for the hooked package, its sub-module or sub-package, or for other packages.
 If ``name`` is ``None``, it is substituted with the hooked package/module name.

+``add_bindepend_symlink_suppression_pattern( pattern )``:
+   Add the given path or path pattern to the set of patterns that prevent binary dependency analysis from creating a symbolic link to the top-level application directory.
+The same can be achieved by setting the :ref:`bindepend_symlink_suppression hook global variable <bindepend symlink suppression>`.

 The ``hook()`` function can add, remove or change included files using the above methods of ``hook_api``.